 Value in use is determined using discounted cash flow projections that generally cover a period of five years and are based on the financial plans approved by the Group's management.
 The key assumptions for the value-in-use calculations relate to the weighted average cost of capital (discount rate), sales growth, operating margin and growth rate (terminal value).
 The discount rates reflect the key assumptions used in the cash flow projections.
 The discount rates reflect the key assumptions used in the cash flow projections.
-The pre-tax discount rates ranged between 10.6% and 11.11% in 2022 and 6.6% to 8.7% in 2021.
+The pre-tax discount rates ranged between 8.5% and 8.7% in 2024 and 11.1% in 2023.
 The sales growth rates and operating margins used to estimate future performance are based on past performance and experience of growth rates and operating margins achievable in the Group's markets.
 The average annual compound sales growth rates applied in the projected periods ranged between 5.0% and 6.0% for the CGUs.
 The average operating margins applied in the projected periods ranged between 2.0% and 6.0% for the CGUs.
-The terminal value to extrapolate cash flows beyond the explicit forecast period is 5.4% for the CGUs.
+The terminal value to extrapolate cash flows beyond the explicit forecast period is 3.6% for the CGUs.